Samuel Franklin Cody: Aeroplanes

+Over the winter of 1909–10, Cody worked on a new and improved aircraft at his shed on Laffain's Plain.
+During an early test flight while already airborne, the plane was caught by a gust of wind.
+Cody, who was piloting it, was not able to get it under control before it pitched forward and crashed to the ground.
+He was trapped under the wreckage where he was freed by his team, including his chief assistant Mr E Leroy.
+He sustained what were described as "serious injuries to his head and shoulders" but was taken home to recuperate and not hospitalised, and quickly recovered.

-On 7 June 1910, Cody received Royal Aero Club certificate number 9 using a newly built aircraft, and later in the year won the Michelin Cup for the longest flight made in England during 1910 with a flight of 4 hours 47 minutes on 31 December.
+On 7 June 1910, Cody received Royal Aero Club certificate number 9 using the new aircraft, and later in the year won the Michelin Cup for the longest flight made in England during 1910 with a flight of 4 hours 47 minutes on 31 December.

 In 1911, his third aircraft was the only British machine to complete the Daily Mail's "Circuit of Great Britain" air race, finishing fourth, for which achievement he was awarded the Silver Medal of the R.Ae.C. in 1912.
 The Cody V machine, with a new 120 hp (90 kW) engine, won first prize at the 1912 British Military Aeroplane Competition Military Trials on Salisbury Plain.
 He had first prepared a monoplane, the Cody IV, for the trials, but it was badly damaged in a crash before the trials began.

 His last aeroplane, the Cody Floatplane, could be flown with either wheels or floats.